Frans Kaisiepo Airport

-The airport area and runway is also shared with Manuhua Air Force Base, a Type A airbase of the Indonesian Air Force.
-The airbase is named after Major (Posth.)
-Lambertus Manuhua, an Air Force commando that was killed during combat in 1962.
-Starting on 13 June 2019, it served as the homebase of the 27th Air Squadron, operating CN-235 transport aircraft.
+The airport area and runway are also shared with Manuhua Air Force Base, a Type A airbase of the Indonesian Air Force.
+The airbase is named after Major Lambertus Manuhua, an Indonesian Air Force commando who was killed in combat in 1962 during Operation Trikora.
+Since 13 June 2019, it has served as the home base of the 27th Air Squadron, which operates CN-235 transport aircraft.
+It is also the site of Naval Air Station Biak, a Class A facility of the Indonesian Navy’s Naval Aviation, which serves as the home base of the 800th Air Squadron, operating CN-235 maritime patrol aircraft.